-Strike Anywhere, Polar Bear Club, H2O, Death Before Dishonor, Paint It Black, Have Heart, Ramallah, Dead Swans, Ruiner, No Turning Back, Defeater, Cruel Hand, Verse, Palehorse, Gallows, Carry On, Soul Control, Crime in Stereo, Underdog, Boy Sets Fire, Mother Of Mercy, Foundation (hardcore), Lemuria, Antidote, Octaves, Expire, The Alligators, Alcoa, Goodtime Boys, Hierophant, Nervous Impulse, Test Of Time
+Strike Anywhere, New Found Glory, H2O, Death Before Dishonor, Paint It Black, Have Heart, Ramallah, Dead Swans, Ruiner, No Turning Back, Defeater, Cruel Hand, Verse, Palehorse, Gallows, Carry On, Soul Control, Crime in Stereo, Iron Chic, Underdog, Boy Sets Fire, Mother Of Mercy, Foundation (hardcore), Lemuria, Antidote, Octaves, Backtrack, Expire, The Alligators, Dead Ending, Alcoa, Goodtime Boys, Silver Snakes, Hierophant, Nervous Impulse, Test Of Time, No Warning

 Bridge Nine Records Bio: